What is Festooning: The Intriguing Behavior of Festooning Bees

 Festooning in the Wild: A Look at Natural Bee Habitats

 Festooning is not limited to managed colonies; it is also observed in the wild.
+Cape honey bees also exhibit festooning behavior, particularly noted for their wax production during this process.
 Jürgen Tautz, a renowned German bee biologist, suggests that bee festooning may be a carry-over behavior from wild bees that form a net structure in tree hollows.
 Wild bees build combs in natural gum patterns, often repairing old combs and creating new ones using festooning techniques.

 This opens up a new perspective on festooning, exploring its roots in the wild and its evolution in managed colonies.